shalivan/shalivan.github.io/_posts/PSY/13-01-01-Motivation.md

 Autonomy | self expression or meaningful:  choice (not satisfy by chose) Relatedness |  cooperation or competition.
 Rank relation. (knowledge where I fit)

+ goal u set for yourself are stronger than goals set by someone else  extr / intrinsing

 ## MDT
 **Motive disposition theory**